spotlightpa/poor-richard/content/news/2026-08-05-SPLEDADEQUACY0826.md

 {{<flourish src="visualisation/29851628">}}

-<a href="https://paschoolswork.org/2026-adequacy-report-findings/">A report</a> this year from the Education Law Center — a Philadelphia-based advocacy group that was involved in the initial lawsuit that led to this funding — found that schools often put the money toward hiring staff, reducing class sizes, offering full-day kindergarten, improving curricula, and expanding career and technical education.
+<a href="https://paschoolswork.org/2026-adequacy-report-findings/">A report</a> this year from PA Schools Work — a coalition of education advocacy organizations that include the plaintiffs in the school funding lawsuit — found that schools often put the money toward hiring staff, reducing class sizes, offering full-day kindergarten, improving curricula, and expanding career and technical education.

 Overall education spending accounts for $23.5 billion of Pennsylvania’s total $50.8 billion budget this year — though that number <a href="https://www.spotlightpa.org/news/2026/07/state-budget-pennsylvania-deficit-accounting-tricks-medicaid-managed-care-capitol/">uses various accounting maneuvers</a> to suppress the total spend.
 The issue is consistently among the most contentious during annual budget talks.